 Hedgehogs were once more commonly called ‘urchins’.
 As they were easily identified by their spined bodies, it was decided that rounded sea creatures with spines should be named ‘sea urchins’!

-3. Defence is the best form of offense!
+3. Defence is the best form of offence!

 When threatened, or sometimes about to hibernate, hedgehogs curl up into balls.
 Their undersides are not covered in spines – as is the rest of their body.
 This means that their undersides are tender and vulnerable!
 To protect this sensitive area hedgehogs instinctively curl up so their spines form a strong shield of self-defense.